Mikhail Vasilyevich Popov

-He graduated with honors from the Faculty of Mathematics and Mechanics of Saint Petersburg State University in 1968.
+He graduated with honors as a mathematician from the Faculty of Mathematics and Mechanics of Saint Petersburg State University in 1968.
+During his student years, he was engaged in sambo.
+He was a Komsomol member.

 He received the Candidate's degree in 1971.

 In 1987, he defended his doctoral dissertation.

 In 1995, he received the title of Professor.

 From 1971 he worked at the Saint Petersburg State University.
+Alexei Kudrin was his student.

 Popov is the author of 9 monographs and more than 300 works.

 Member of the Communist Party of the Soviet Union since 1967.
+He was a member of the Leningrad Regional Committee of the Communist Party of the Soviet Union.